 Get closer to the deities at this mesa-top wellness mecca.
 Surrounded by striking sandstone formations that fueled centuries-old indigenous legends of sacred healing, Garden of the Gods enjoys year-round sunshine, fresh mountain air and a spa that tilts heavily toward alternative medicine, with acupuncture, mindfulness coaching, naturopathy and pain management therapy.

 Get your detox on, via halotherapy, in the salt inhalation room, where infrared deep heat therapy promises to soothe stress.
-Or go mainline with IV nutritional therapy to help restore your levels of amino acids, vitamins and minerals depleted by too many Hot Toddies during the holidays.
+Or go mainline with IV nutritional therapy to help restore your levels of amino acids, vitamins and minerals depleted by too many cocktails on your nights off.
 The neighboring mountains offer excursions to old mining towns, historic railroads and rafting through Echo Canyon River, so boredom is a non-issue.

-Launched just this year, wellness travel company Getaway offers modern accommodations in cozy custom-built cabins in the Catskill woods, where cellphone lockboxes await to encourage unplugging and oversize windows provide a more natural form of entertainment than Netflix.
-Fall asleep in your plush queen-size bed to soothing forest sounds, cook your meals over a fire pit, and stay busy with wholesome activities like hiking through the oaks and maples, visiting a nearby orchard and playing board games.
+Launched in 2018, wellness travel company Getaway offers modern accommodations in cozy custom-built cabins outside of several major cities, where cellphone lockboxes await to encourage unplugging and oversize windows provide a more natural form of entertainment than Netflix.
+Fall asleep in your plush queen-size bed to soothing forest sounds, cook your meals over a fire pit, and stay busy with wholesome activities like hiking through the trees, visiting a nearby orchard and playing board games.

 What began as a restaurant on Jamaica’s South Coast has grown into a funky, dazzling collection of airy, pastel cottages and bungalows, and the heart of the Treasure Beach community.
 A stay at Jakes might mean early morning yoga on the beach followed by a mosaic tile workshop led by a local artist or cooking classes led by Jakes’ own chefs.
 The property sources many of its ingredients from sustainable farms in nearby St. Elizabeth, an agriculturally rich area responsible for 80 percent of the country’s produce.

 Get off the grounds to explore the bumpy but scenic local roads.
-Unlike much of Jamaica’s white sand beaches, the South Coast is known for its black sands and cacti-dotted landscape and offers a wealth of outdoor adventures like snorkeling over protected reefs to find angelfish, blowfish, octopus and perhaps even a few antique treasures left over from shipwrecked sailors in the 1800s.
-If you’re lucky enough to visit near the full moon, don’t miss the monthly Farm & Fisherfolk moonlight dinner series, at Old Wharf Beach’s sandy-floored dining pavilion, Seaside, where beachfront feasts celebrate the local bounty and new beginnings under the light of the full moon.
+Unlike much of Jamaica’s white sand beaches, the South Coast is known for its black sand and cacti-dotted landscape and offers a wealth of outdoor adventures like snorkeling over protected reefs to find angelfish, blowfish, octopus and perhaps even a few antique treasures left over from shipwrecked sailors in the 1800s.
+If you’re lucky enough to visit near the full moon, don’t miss the monthly Farm & Fisherfolk moonlight dinner series at Old Wharf Beach’s sandy-floored dining pavilion, Seaside.
+The beachfront feasts celebrate the local bounty and new beginnings under the light of the full moon.

 It’s not until after landing in Costa Rica’s capital city, San Jose, that the adventure to Kinkára really begins.
 The subsequent hourlong charter flight over the island’s lush green hills toward the peak of Mount Chirripó is thrilling and a tangible journey from the familiar sights and sounds of the city to the peace of the untouched wilderness.
 At the eco-resort high in the hills, you’ll find luxe, contemporary accommodations amid the unruly beauty of the jungle, with cozy glamping tents set around a stunning mandala garden and yoga pavilion, where daily flows and meditations take place to the soundtrack of singing birds and the property’s rushing creek below.